 Before giving blueberries to your toddler, mash them a bit with a fork to avoid choking hazards.

 Lunch and dinner ideas for toddlers

 Minestrone Soup - Avocado - Whole Wheat Pita Bread

-Minestrone soup is a favourite at home for many reasons: It's really handy as you can make a big batch and have some leftover to freeze for another day.
+Minestrone soup is a favorite at home for many reasons: It's really handy as you can make a big batch and have some leftovers to freeze for another day.
 It's a one-pot meal so you won't need to make a mess in the kitchen.
-It feeds the whole family and the most important, it's really tasty and healthy.
+It feeds the whole family and most important, it's really tasty and healthy.
 A perfect way to give pulses to your toddler as it contains red lentils and white beans as well as fresh vegetables.
 It can also be blended to suit your toddler's texture preference.
 This soup makes a great meal combined with some avocado which contains the good fats you want your kids to eat and homemade whole wheat pita bread.

 Sweet Potato Wedges - Beetroot Hummus - Black Beans

-Sweet potatoes are a great source of fibre plus they taste delicious.
+Sweet potatoes are a great source of fiber plus they taste delicious.
 Luca really likes them when we cook them in the oven as small french fries.
 We've tried giving him sweet potato pure a couple of times, but he is not a big fan of that.
 So these fries are the perfect way for him to eat sweet potato.
-We just cut the sweet potato into small strips, coat with 1 teaspoon of extra virgin olive oil and bake them for around 25-30 minutes.
+We just cut the sweet potato into small strips, coat them with 1 teaspoon of extra virgin olive oil, and bake them for around 25-30 minutes.
 For protein, we add black beans and homemade beetroot hummus, a really fun way for your toddler to eat beets.
 Beetroot is considered to be a superfood for the health benefits that it provides, so you want to include it in your family's diet.
 Beetroot hummus is an easy and tasty way to do it!

 Recipe for Beetroot Hummus: Beetroot Hummus